SpadesX/SpadesX/README.md

 # SpadesX

 ## What is SpadesX and why ?
-TL;DR Ace of Spades server written in C (Currently in Beta) Now if you would like to know the full picture read bellow:

 SpadesX is project started by 3 people.
 We love Ace of Spades (Mainly the open source alternative OpenSpades) but we hated the fact that the only type of server that was there for it was Python based.